White Cohosh: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Optimal Dosage of White Cohosh

 The best dosage for white cohosh hasn’t been well-established because there hasn’t been much clinical study on it.
 However, it is typically advised to begin with a low dose and raise it gradually while constantly monitoring for any negative effects.
-White cohosh has a recommended starting dose of 100–200 mg per day, given as a standardized extract with a constant concentration of triterpenoid saponins.
+White cohosh has a recommended starting dose of 100–200 mg per day, given as a standardized extract with a constant of triterpenoid saponins.
 Before utilizing White cohosh, it is essential to speak with a medical practitioner because each person’s dose needs will differ based on things like age, weight, and medical problems.

 Side Effects of White Cohosh